 The sizing treatment is different from wax coating, as pink butcher paper does not have a wax property to it.
 This type of paper is uncoated, unwaxed, and unbleached.
 It only receives the internal wet strength treatment.

-Pink butcher paper is more porous relative to other types of paper like steak paper, which has a few huge benefits when it comes to smoking meat – but more on that in a moment.
+Pink butcher paper is more porous relative to other types of paper like the paper your butcher would wrap a steak in, which has a few huge benefits when it comes to smoking meat – but more on that in a moment.

 The “pink” part of the name simply comes from the aesthetic of the unbleached paper – no coloring or foreign elements are added to the paper to make it look a certain way.